SiTanNguyen/Supplier-KPI-Tracking/README.md

 * **The teams have visited over 10,000 coffee farms and collected over 90% of position geolocation data from the local farmers.**
 * **Vietnam produced approximately 25,000 tons of coffee last year**, making it the largest Robusta coffee-producing country in the group. **India ranks second, with 13,000 tons of coffee produced.**
-* **For Arabica, Colombia ranks first with nearly 22,000 tons produced**, while Brazil, with only **52 farm plots, holds over 85% of the first place**, producing 19,000 tons.
+* **Despite with only 52 farm plots,Brazil, holds over 85% of the first place for Arabica**, producing 19,000 tons.
+Colombia ranks first with nearly 22,000 tons produced

 ![image](https://github.com/user-attachments/assets/0284301f-016b-47b3-9b64-a3ed5080909d)